poiyomi/PoiyomiDocs/docs/audio-link/spectrum.md

 <PoiVideo url='/vid/audio-link/ALSpect_LineWidth.mp4'/>

 - A value of `1` will present ignored width and lock it to remain on the bottom-edge of the projection, resulting in a standard spectrum with empty space overhead.
 - A value **less than** `1` will result in a change in the Spectrum's width across the projection.
-This makes it use the entire space.
+This makes it use the entire space, like wavelengths.
 The locations of where the Bands will move to and from are as it follows:
     - `Top-edge = Full Audio`
     - `Bottom-edge = No Audio`